 You’ve been conditioned into a way of thinking that tells you, “No matter what, if I can squeeze it into my monthly budget, I can afford whatever it is.”
 And it’s this way of thinking — this “belief” in what is “affordable” — that keeps you broke, and the banks rich.

-In my DebtFree Millionaire Coaching System, I have a session called the “Millionaire Myth” (if you’d like to watch it, you can by clicking here, it’s only about 10 minutes long).
+In my DebtFree Millionaire Coaching System, I have a session called the “Millionaire Myth” (the entire system is included in our SMART Wealth University).
 In it I outline why you should feel like what you truly are, a millionaire in the making.
-I can say this because that $2,000,000 dollars I mentioned earlier is most likely what you’ll have generated in wealth throughout your working lifetime.
+I can say this because that $2,000,000 dollars I mentioned earlier is most likely what you will have generated in income throughout your working lifetime.
 Unfortunately, because of the Coalition of Four, you don’t look at your own wealth generation as significantly as you should.

 This is why John and I are doing what we do.
 Between now and whenever you decide to exit the rat race, you WILL generate wealth.
 You see, it’s never been about wealth “generation,” you most likely already have that part down.
 It’s truly only about wealth “accumulation.”
 There is a GINORMOUS difference between the two.
 The fact is that you’re more than likely generating enough wealth to live comfortably for the rest of your life.
 However, unless you learn how to accumulate some of the wealth you’re already generating, discomfort and financial anxiety is all you’ll ever feel.
 To John and I, that is simply unacceptable.